 You’re also forced to compromise your cross-country skiing technique.
 This is because you have to accommodate skis that don’t glide, for which they are designed.

-So, if you’re skis constantly stick to the snow because you’re unwilling to wax them, you may as well just put them back in the shed and throw on some snowshoes.
+So, if you’re skis constantly stick to the snow because you haven’t waxed them, you may as well just put them back in the shed and throw on some snowshoes.

 As a “moisturizer,” ski wax prevents oxidation of the ski base fibers.
 An oxidized base has an ashen-looking color to it.